Gesamtmetall in English

 Gesamtmetall analyses the economic climate, devises strategies for collective bargaining, coordinates negotiations with trade unions, provides support in the event of industrial action, and helps companies implement collective-bargaining agreements.
 But its conceptual work is not limited to bargaining rounds.
 Gesamtmetall is also continuously working on ways to improve the collective-bargaining system itself.

 Gesamtmetall voices the M+E industry's positions on social policy at national and European level.
 The focus is on sustainably financed social security systems and keeping companies’ administrations manageable.
 Gesamtmetall supplies its member associations with know-how on matters such as old-age provision, health policy and social security.
 Gesamtmetall is also actively involved in shaping social policy.
-Examples include the founding of the MetallRente pension fund and a collective agreement that enables employees to pay part of their salary into a pension fund.
+Examples include the founding of the MetallRente pension fund and a collective agreement that enables employees to use part of their salary for their pension plans.

 Education and training

 Gesamtmetall is involved in designing and revising job profiles for vocational training.
 It funds a number of projects to improve training in mathematics and science, and informs the public about working in the M+E industry.
 Parents, teachers and young people are informed in many ways about jobs, career prospects and the necessary requirements for vocational training in M+E companies.

 Gesamtmetall formulates and publishes the positions shared by the M+E industry on all important issues.
 Our messages focus on putting across entrepreneurial positions and explaining the industry’s views.
 In this context Gesamtmetall seeks the dialog with the media based on mutual trust.